-- number of claims notified: 10% above and below our central estimate assumption. - average claim cost of a non-nil claim: 5% above and below our central estimate assumption. - nil settlement rate: 2 percentage points above and below our central estimate assumption. - superimposed inflation: being 0% per annum or 3% per annum over all future years. - mesothelioma incidence pattern: we have tested the impact of shifting out the pattern of incidence by two further years.
+- number of claims notified: 10% above and below our central estimate assumption. - average claim cost of a non-nil claim: 5% above and below our central estimate assumption. - nil settlement rate: 2 percentage points above and below our central estimate assumption. - superimposed inflation: 1 percentage point above and below our central estimate assumption (of 1% per annum) over all future years. - mesothelioma incidence pattern: we have tested the impact of shifting out the pattern of incidence by two further years.